justvinny/passvolt/README.md

 Pass Volt stores all acount information into a local dbm file on your device using Python's shelve module.

 This shold be a secure solution as long as you do not share the dbm file to other people or get your device stolen. :)

+What's new:
+* Finished fixing buttons not highlighting properly on Windows OS.
+* Hidden password field when registering a new platform.
+* Minor UI design tweaks—added title header for main menu and added borders for menu.

 Dependencies: